azsprague/Automated-Email-System/README.md

 memory (especially for a prolonged amount of time).
 Additional features could also be implemented such as multiple messages, quicker frequency, and better password protection.

+Several external libraries are used, chiefly JavaMail.
+To use this library, download it here: https://javaee.github.io/javamail/ and add it to the buildpath.

 NOTE: Messages can be sent as texts if you postfix a phone number with the proper provider email (i.e. @vtext.com, @txt.att.net, etc).
 This can be more useful than an email reminder.